What is machine

 In predicting loan defaults, a random forest would aggregate predictions from numerous decision trees, resulting in a more accurate and stable prediction model.

-MLOps Capabilities
+MLOps capabilities

-Automated deployment and CI/CD pipelines
+check_circleAutomated deployment and CI/CD pipelines

 - Examples: AWS SageMaker, Google AI Platform.

-Model monitoring and management
+check_circleModel monitoring and management

 - Tracks model performance, accuracy, and drift in real time.

-- Examples: Azure machine learning.
+- Examples: Azure Machine Learning.

-Scalability and resource management
+check_circleScalability and resource management

 - Dynamically scales resources to handle large datasets and complex models.